”Why should I buy from your store?”

 That’s exactly where your value proposition comes into play.

-Let’s kick things off with a quick workable definition on Value Proposition…
+Let’s kick things off with a quick workable definition of value proposition…

 A value proposition is a positioning statement that highlights why somebody should buy from your business.
 It also explains what benefits they should expect once they become a customer.
-Most value propositions can be condensed into one sentence or a tagline and should be easy to understand for people that are completely new to your brand.
+Most value propositions can be condensed into one sentence or a tagline and should be easy to understand for people who are completely new to your brand.

-The key difference is that a unique selling proposition focuses on what makes you different, while your value proposition highlights what you bring to the table for your customers
+The key difference is that a unique selling proposition focuses on what makes you different, while your value proposition highlights what you bring to the table for your customers.

 In other words, what are the benefits and bonuses of doing business with you?
-What pain points do you relieve?
+What customer pain points do you relieve?
 How do you make your customers’ lives easier or better?

-The company’s tagline (“Design anything.
-Publish anywhere.”) speaks to their target audience that might be new to graphic design or intimidated by using more professional tools.
 Meanwhile, Canva clearly spells out how their product is easy to use (“drag and drop,” “free”) and assists users in achieving a specific goal (“design consistently stunning graphics”).

 See how that works?

-Value propositions also help brands solidify their identities and serve as powerful marketing messages by themselves.
 When done right, they can compel visitors to make a purchase with just a few words.

 Each business has a value proposition and taking the time to analyze yours is worth the effort.
-Let’s take a look at some of the positives.

-Putting together a value proposition requires you to put your business under the microscope.
-Specifically, you have to know what sets you apart from the competition and how you can leave a lasting impression on customers.
+Specifically, you have to know what sets you apart from the competition and how you can leave a lasting impression on customers by identifying and articulating your own value prop.

 Maybe you provide unparalleled service.
 Perhaps your product is built to last for life.
 Either way, this brainstorming process can help you uncover your business’ hidden gems.

-Consider also how many companies promote themselves as “hassle-free,” “budget-friendly,” or “speedy.”
-These aren’t just buzzwords: they’re brilliant phrases to sprinkle throughout your marketing campaigns based on your value proposition.
+These aren’t just buzzwords: they’re brilliant phrases to sprinkle throughout your marketing campaigns and marketing materials based on your value proposition.
 Such campaigns might include:

 And again, your value proposition is also central to how you position yourself compared to your competitors.